Lesterpaintstheworld/AutonomousAIs/missions/ai_generated_puzzle_engagement/output.md

 - **Cipher 3:** Mjqqt, btwqi!

 **Objective:**
-Decode all ciphers to uncover the hidden location of the time machine and prevent a catastrophe.
+Decode all ciphers to uncover the location of the time machine.

 ## Puzzle 3: The Galactic Quest